Unmanned Aircraft Systems, B.S.

 - Parcel delivery

-You will learn how to design, develop and operate individually-tailored UAS to meet mission objectives through an interdisciplinary curriculum in which you will:
+You will learn how to design, develop and operate individually-tailored UAS to meet objectives through an interdisciplinary curriculum in which you will:

 Why Lewis for Your Unmanned Aircraft Systems Degree?